oneachina/Raven-XD-MCP/README.md

 ![run_config](https://github.com/AbyssClient/GradleMCPBase/assets/170053471/c52c81f5-d339-434b-9220-290cf5a5e019)

 # How to build
-Just run the "jar" run command in the gradle tab
+Just run the "build" run command in the gradle tab

 Once you've done that go into the build/libs directory inside of the GradleMCP-Base folder open the jar file with 7-zip or Winrar, now delete the META-INF folder and I think you know how to